irinaexzellent/AGING_METAL_PROJECT/README.md

 The project is under development.
 Implemented in the project:
-1. dynamic creation of tables and output using DataTables
+1. dynamic creation of tables and output using DataTables;
-2. dynamic generation of data addition forms.
+2. dynamic generation of forms;
+3. adding data to tables.

 # TECHNOLOGIES USED